Kenwood Chef

 Initially the new design did not go smoothly.
 Late delivery of a new machine needed to manufacture the restyled Kenwood Chef resulted in a profits warning for Kenwood in 1960.
 However, sales picked up quickly once the new Kenwood Chef was in the shops.

 The Kenwood Chef's styling set it apart from other domestic appliances.
-It became an aspirational object for 60s housewives.
-It was one of those rare objects that perfectly captured the mood of the times.
+It was an aspirational object for 60s housewives.
+It was one of those rare objects that captured the mood of the times.
 In spite of the liberation of women, in the 60s cooking was still trendy.
 Top TV chef of the time, Fanny Craddock, emphasised the glamour of dinner parties and cooking at home.
 The Kenwood Chef gained the status of a luxury piece of kitchen equipment.
 The advertisements claimed: 'Is there anything the Kenwood Chef can't do?'.

 The Kenwood Chef was capable of doing many tasks in the kitchen, including liquidising, peeling, mincing, slicing, shelling and extracting juice.
 Extra attachments could be purchased for these many tasks.

 The original Kenwood Chef was not cheap.
 It cost 30 guineas in 1966 (around £400 in today's money).
 You could also get the original Kenwood Chef by saving Green Shield Stamps.
 The Green Shield Stamp Catalogue gave the Kenwood Chef the ultimate accolade, when they added it to their exclusive group of products called 'the finest in the land'.
-This group included Sheaffer and Parker fountain pens, a Grundig TK reel-to-reel tape recorder, a Revelation gent's suitcase, an HMV record player, a Wedgewood tea service, a Mappin and Webb 'Kings' pattern canteen of cutlery and Christian Dior perfume.

-Buy the Kenwood Chef today
+Kenwood Chef Classic

 The Kenwood Chef was such a ground breaking design in the sixties that it has not been bettered by anything more modern.
-You can buy a lightly restyled version of the original sixties classic today.

-This Kenwood Chef Classic, right, from Amazon includes the K beater, balloon whisk and dough hook, just like the original from the sixties.
+This Kenwood Chef Classic, right, from Amazon, includes the K beater, balloon whisk and dough hook, just like the original from the sixties.
 It also includes the liquidiser, which would have been bought separately with the original Kenwood Chef.

 Kenwood Chef attachments